ans-group/docs.ukfast.co.uk/source/ecloud/vpc/vpc.md

 * Load Balancers
 * VPN/Backup Gateways

-Once all dependant resources have been removed, you can trigger the vpc removal process and the VPC will be removed from your account.
+Once all dependant resources have been removed, you can trigger the VPC removal process and the VPC will be removed from your account.

 ```eval_rst